AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 Dynamic Chat allows you to leverage an easy-to-use interface to target both people and accounts visiting your website.
 Collect relevant content such as name, contact information, and free text.
 Site visitors can also book meetings with your Sales Team.
 Dynamic Chat activity and engagement data can be used to add members to Marketo programs and trigger cross-channel activities.

-   >[!NOTE]
-   >
-   >Dynamic Chat is in the process of being rolled out gradually and is currently in limited availability.
-This page will be updated with general availability (GA) details as they become available.

    >[!TIP]
    >
    >Visit [this page](https://experienceleague.adobe.com/docs/marketo-learn/tutorials/dynamic-chat/dynamic-chat-overview.html) to view tutorial videos of Dynamic Chat.